- Phone Number844.684.0456 (Hours)

-SNHU recently acquired a site license to LinkedIn Learning which can be used by students, faculty, and staff for professional development.
-There are many 17,000 courses to explore on a variety of subjects with more being added weekly!
+SNHU has a site license to LinkedIn Learning which can be used by students, faculty, and staff for professional development.
+There are over 17,000 courses to explore on a variety of subjects with more being added weekly!
 You can access this site at the link below.

 You may also want more information about all of the facets of using LinkedIn!
 Take a look at the free course linked below that goes through everything from creating a profile and building your network to searching for jobs and customizing your feed!

 Below you find links to SNHU's social media pages devoted to career development and networking.

 Before you start searching for jobs it's important that you evaluate your online presence.
 When you're being considered for a job, your future employers will search for you online--make sure they find all the things you want them to see and nothing you want to be kept private!

 According to Business News Daily This link opens in a new window, "Despite what job candidates might think, most employers aren't scouring the internet looking for reasons not to hire them.
 Most employers are looking for reasons to hire someone.
 A CareerBuilder study This link opens in a new window found that 58% of employers conduct social screenings to look for information supporting a candidate's qualifications for the job – 50% want to ensure the candidate has a professional online persona, and 34% want to see what other people are posting about the candidate.
 Just 24% of those surveyed check social media to search for reasons not to hire someone."

 10 Recruitment Trends for 2021/2022: Latest Predictions You Should Be Thinking About This link opens in a new window